12 Day Tunisia Adventure

 DAY 9: SIGHTS OF THE SANDS

-Desert sands, salt lakes, oases, date farms, picturesque views – the backdrop today is magnificent as we visit the surreal town of Mos Espa.
+Desert sands, salt lakes, oases, date farms and picturesque views – the backdrop today is magnificent as we visit the surreal town of Mos Espa.
 Decaying slowly, it was built as a set for the Star Wars movie franchise, a worthwhile visit even for non-fans.
-After a brief stop wandering the mudbrick laneways of Tozeur, we’ll be back relaxing at our wonderful oases accommodation.
-(If you’re a big Star Wars fan, tell our guide – he’s got one more trick hidden up his sleeve.)
+After a brief stop wandering the mudbrick laneways of Tozeur, we’ll be back relaxing at our wonderful oasis accommodation.
+(If you are a big Star Wars fan, tell our guide – he’s got one more trick hidden up his sleeve.)

 Accommodation: Diar Abou Habibi (or similar)